Directed closure measures for networks with reciprocity: Observations on directed closure values

 \subsection{Heterogeneity of closure}

 The heterogeneity of wedge closure is quite clear from all the closure charts.
-Focus on the web graphs.
-Other than in-wedges, all other wedge types close (quite) frequently.
-The undirected transitivity is always below 0.05, but specific wedge types close more than 50\% of the time (shown by the total height of the bar).
-In-wedges form a dominant majority of all wedges (more than 98\%) but close infrequently.
-Indeed, the low value of transitivity is explained by the high percentage yet low closure of in-wedges.

-The picture is not as dramatic in the social networks, but there is some variation in closures over the wedge types.
-Quite consistently, in-wedges do not close and \wreciptot-wedges close more frequently.
+In the web graphs, the in wedges rarely close while all other wedges close at a rate of 25\% or higher.
+On the other hand, the in wedges are the most frequent (90\% or more) so the undirected transitivity is always below 0.05.
+The heterogenity is not as dramatic in the social networks, but there is some variation in closures over the wedge types.
+Consistently, in wedges close at the lowest rate and \wreciptot wedges close most frequently.